Bloodgood vs Crimson Queen Japanese Maple

 Bloodgood has an upright growth habit.
 In the first 10 years, most branches of this tree grow vertically or almost vertically.

-Crimson Queen on the other hand is a classic weeping Japanese maple.
+Crimson Queen, on the other hand, is a classic weeping Japanese maple.
 Most of its branches are already sagging and spreading sideways from a young age.
+After ten years of growing, you will have an excellent low mound of filigree leaves that are bright red.

 Bloodgood, thanks to its size and shape, can be used as a shade canopy.
-It is also more prominent in the garden and can even become its center.
+It is also more prominent in the garden and can become its center.

 Similarities